Wander Across Morocco

 - Passport/visa fees

+From traditional riads to boutique family-run guesthouses to a nomadic camp in the Sahara Desert and more.
+You can always expect comfortable accommodation with private bathrooms (*see below) on this trip.
 Prices are based on twin-share.
-Solo travelers of the same sex will be placed together in a room with two beds.
-We will be using mid-range guesthouses/hotels/riads of good quality that offer comfortable facilities.
-One night will also be spent in a desert yurt, with up to 4 people sharing one yurt.
-(If you wish to have your own room, the single supplement cost is $500 USD.)
+Solo travelers of the same sex will be placed together in a room with two beds. *For the one night in the Sahara Desert, you may share a yurt with up to 4 people and there are shared bathrooms.
+(If you wish to have your own room throughout the tour, the single supplement cost is $500 USD.)

 Subject to change – All itineraries are subject to change due to unforeseen situations.
 Read more »